sleekEagle/depth-from-Focus-Defocus/exploration/depth-measurement.md

 ![alt text](avg_der.png)

-From this plot, we can see that the robustness of the estimation of $S_2$ is higher for lower distances and diminishes when the distance decreases.
+From this plot, we can see that the robustness of the estimation of $S_2$ is higher for lower distances and diminishes when the distance increases.